ken-okabe/ken-okabe.github.io/_site/0-book/unit-5/section-2/1-mimimal-code.md

 Timeline library is fundamentally very simple.

-Initially, it was an F# implementation, a mere 50 lines of code.
+Initially, it was an F# implementation, less than 50 lines of code.
 Remarkably, this foundational skeleton is still entirely shared with the currently advanced Timeline library.

 ```fsharp
 module Timeline